KULeuven-Diepenbeek/appdev-course/content/android/activities.md

 }
 ```

 Here, we can create fields and auto-wire them.
 In Android, you have to rely on the generated binding class where the fields are: less messy but one more step needed to take.
+Remember that the more components you have, the more convoluted your FXML Controller is going to get.
+This is well-hidden behind the binding object in Android systems.

 We react to events such as the `click` ("tap") event in the same way as you would do in JavaFX: